GKM-Theory for Torus Actions on Cyclic Quiver Grassmannians: Torus Actions

 \subsection{$\C^*$-action and Cellular Decomposition}

-Now we describe an attractive grading of the coefficient quiver of any nilpotent representation of the cycle. \begin{prop} Let $M$ be a nilpotent representation of $\Delta_n$ with decomposition as in \eqref{eqn:decompNilpo}.
+Now we describe one explicit attractive grading of the coefficient quiver of any nilpotent representation of the cycle. \begin{prop} Let $M$ be a nilpotent representation of $\Delta_n$ with decomposition as in \eqref{eqn:decompNilpo}.
 There exists an attractive grading of $Q(M)$ with (constant) weight function on the edges given by

-\end{prop} \begin{proof} Take $i_0 \in \Z_n$ so that $d_{i_0,N} \geq d_{i,N}$ for all $i \in \Z_n$, this is equivalent to pick a vertex of $\Delta_n$ such that the number of segments of length $N$ ending on that vertex is maximal.
+\end{prop} \begin{proof} Take $i_0 \in \Z_n$ so that $d_{i_0,N} \geq d_{i,N}$ for all $i \in \Z_n$, this is equivalent to picking a vertex of $\Delta_n$ such that the number of segments of length $N$ ending on that vertex is maximal.
 This choice is not unique and indeed the grading depends on it.

 Set $j_0 := i_0 -N +1 \mod n$ and define $\mr{wt}(v_1^{(j_0)}):=1$.
 Condition (AG2), with $d(a)$ as in the statement of the proposition, uniquely determines the weights on any vertex belonging to the (length $N$) segment starting in $v_1^{(j_0)}$.
 Notice that such a segment ends in $v^{(i_0)}_{q_{i_0}+1}$ (cf.(QM1)).
 Observe that (AG2) implies in particular $w:=\mr{wt}(v^{(i_0)}_{q_{i_0}+1})=1+D(N-1)$.
 Next, we let $k:=w+d_{i_0}-d_{i_0,1}$ and, for any $i\in\Z/n\Z$, set